redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .PROCEDURE

+**IREV1:** `too small` and `too big` should either both be there or none.
+This can be discussed since the client does not display that information.

 1. Run the command `sec-lsm-manager-cmd permission p1` and check that it does not return an error but a valid acknowledge
 2. Run the command `sec-lsm-manager-cmd permission $(head -c 1024 /dev/zero | tr '\0' x)`